-Andrew Cheatle (P.Geo., MBA, FGC, ARSM.), Non-Executive Director, Ontario, Canada - Mr. Cheatle is a mining industry executive, professional geoscientist and graduate of the Royal School of Mines at Imperial College, London.
+Andrew Cheatle (P.Geo., MBA, FGC, ARSM.), Non-Executive Director, London, UK - Mr. Cheatle is a mining industry executive, professional geoscientist and graduate of the Royal School of Mines at Imperial College, London.
 His 30-plus-year, international career has encompassed both the senior and junior mining sectors as an exploration geologist, mine geologist, General Manager, Vice-President, Director, President and Chief Executive Officer.
-Mr. Cheatle was Executive Director of Prospectors and Developers Association of Canada (PDAC) from February 2015 to November 2017.
-He has worked for both large gold producers and junior exploration companies.
-Between 2000 and 2008 he worked as Chief Geologist at Goldcorp/Placer Dome Inc's Musselwhite Mine, Ontario, Canada.
-Between 2008 and 2009 he was Principal Geologist at AMEC plc based in Canada and in 2011 Vice-President Exploration at Treasury Metals.
-Between 2011 and 2015 he was President and CEO of Unigold Inc. and delivered a maiden 2 million ounce of gold mineral resource at the flagship property in the Dominican Republic.
-In his early career Mr. Cheatle worked for 10 years for Anglo American Corporation at the Vaal Reefs Gold Mine in South Africa as a mineral resource manager and senior geologist.
+Mr. Cheatle was previously Executive Director of Prospectors and Developers Association of Canada (PDAC) from February 2015 to November 2017.
+As President and CEO of Unigold Inc. the company delivered a maiden 2 million ounce of gold mineral resource at the flagship property in the Dominican Republic.
+Between 2000 and 2008 he worked as Chief Geologist at Goldcorp/Placer Dome Inc's Musselwhite Mine, Ontario, Canada, leading an exploration team that added over 4 million ounces of gold to the mineral resource.
+Mr. Cheatle is currently also a director of Troilus Gold Corp. (since July 2019), and Director (since October 2020) and Chief Operating Officer (since January 2021) at Tanzanian Gold Corporation.